ILoveEatRice/Vola/docfx_project/tutorial/event/event_aggregator.md

 After understanding the reasons to use event aggregator, let's get started.

 To use event aggregator, add `ISubscriber<T>` to the subscriber class where `T` is the event type you want to observe.
-You have to implement `void Receive(T)` to handle the event you received.
+You have to implement `ISubscriber<T>.Receive` to handle the event you received.
 It is recommend to implement it **explicitly** to avoid name conflict and calling it directly.

 > `ISubscriber<T>` receives all events of type T and its super class.